-You will need a network ID to access technical services/features at SIU.
+Students need a network ID to access technical services/features at SIU.

-- 1 Go to netid.siu.edu - Claim your Network ID by clicking on the "Claim Account with Dawgtag Number" button and follow the instructions
+- 1 Go to netid.siu.edu - 2.
+Claim the Network ID by clicking on the "Claim" button and follow the instructions.

-Your SIU email address:
+SIU email address:

-Your SIU email address will be assigned to you after your initial registration.
+SIU email addresses will be assigned after initial course registration.
 Your email address will be assigned as firstname.lastname@siu.edu.
 However if you have a very common first and last name, the email assigned may vary.
-If you have questions about your SIU email, please contact SalukiTech at SalukiTech@siu.edu or by calling 618/453-5155.
+If you have questions about SIU email, please contact SalukiTech at SalukiTech@siu.edu or by calling 618/453-5155.
 More information can be found at oit.siu.edu/salukitech.